informatter/nilan/README.md

 ```

 3. **Implement Semantics**
-TODO: Add section when compiler or interpreter is implemented
+TODO: Add section when interpreter is implemented

 ## Development